-were informed that the stock price development was random and based on these parameters.
+return and volatility, were set to the same values as in the DAX setting.
+Again, participants were informed that the stock price development was random and based on these parameters.
 In order to control for possible order effects, half of the participants were first assigned the DAX charts and afterwards the artificial charts, and vice versa.
 Furthermore, the stock price developments were randomized within the DAX and Brownian motion setting.
 The stock price was normalized to 100 Experimental Dollars at the start of each run (t=0).

 Following Glaser et al. (2007), the upper and lower bounds of the graphs' vertical axis were set according to Lawrence and O'Connor (1992), i.e., depending on the minimum and maximum of the respective stock price development.
-The bounds were set in such a way that the data's amplitude, defined by the minimum and maximum, fills three eighth of the vertical axis of the graph.
-This procedure lowers the risk that the bounds of the diagram serve as "natural boundaries" for the future development of the stock price.
+The bounds were set in such a way that the data's amplitude, defined by the minimum and maximum, fills three eighth of the vertical axis of the graph.17 This procedure lowers the risk that the bounds of the diagram serve as "natural boundaries" for the future development of the stock price.
 For example, if the stock price between t=0 and t=500 ranges in the interval (80, 140), then the bounds of the vertical axes are 30 and 190.